TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 {{< note >}} By default, Prometheus stores metrics only for a limited time.
 You can optionally enable long-term storage of metrics in an S3 bucket.
 This is done using a [Thanos](https://thanos.io/) sidecar.
 We do not support querying from long-term storage yet. {{</ note >}}

+The username for accessing Prometheus is `metrics`.
+Users can configure a custom `PrometheusPassword` while deploying the `5-5-ecs-monitoring.gen.template`.
+If this password wasn't configured during deployment, users can use `HTTPMetricsPasswordSecret` in the outputs section of the `4-1-secrets.gen.template`.

 We recommend to point Prometheus to an external **Alertmanager URL**, so that you can be alerted about (potential) problems with your deployment.

 ## HTTP and gRPC Proxy